Chloe Sevigny, 45, Bares All For Racy Magazine Cover While Nine Months Pregnant

 Sevigny said that as she grew older and passed 40, she felt more motivated to get pregnant and realized that it would take more work to make it happen.

-“It was just something that was supposed to happen, and in my early 40s, when it hadn’t, I was like, ‘I have to sort of actively try and make this happen’… and then I struggled for a while,” she said, via People magazine.
+“It was just something that was supposed to happen, and in my early 40s, when it hadn’t, I was like, ‘I have to sort of actively try and make this happen’… and then I struggled for a while,” she said, via People.

 Sevigny went on to say that she plans to figure out a balance between her home life and her work as an actress, saying she will be more careful about the jobs she takes.